CORONAVIRUS UPDATE – WEDNESDAY 22nd JULY

 If you begin to feel unwell, or show COVID symptoms before your holiday it is important that you do not travel.
 If you should become ill during your stay, you will be required to isolate, inform us immediately and travel home as per Government advice.

 St. Margaret’s park offers a choice of quality holiday accommodation set in the heart of Cornwall.
-Twenty-nine self catering holiday lodges and superbly restored 18th Century Engine House nestle in six acres of peaceful parkland with a meandering steam running through the park.
+Twenty-nine self catering holiday lodges and superbly restored 18th Century Engine House nestle in six acres of peaceful parkland with a meandering stream running through the park.

 This family run park is perfectly positioned for visiting The Eden Project, The Lost Gardens of Heligan and exploring the sandy beaches, quiet coves and historic harbours which abound on Cornwall’s gentle south coast.